 Going for Gold!

-I made three tugs, because i’m crazy like that and we love making this to share on the blog and play with ourselves.
+I made three tugs, because I’m crazy like that and we love making this to share on the blog and play with ourselves.
 If you’re only making one toy, I’d say go for gold!
-Not only is your dog the very best and no doubt the gold medalist of your heart, but yellow is one of the colours that dogs see well.
+Not only is your dog the very best and no doubt the gold medallist of your heart, but yellow is one of the colours that dogs see well.
 Win win!
 Check out our post about the differences between how dogs see things vs. how humans see things for details and examples.
+And on the subject of going for gold, we also have an upcoming post with DIY details for making gold medal dog treats.
+Woofs!

 Making a DIY Medal Dog Tug Toy